torvalds/linux/Documentation/admin-guide/LSM/SafeSetID.rst

 args for spawned child processes, or inheritance of file handles across a fork()/exec().
-Because of this, as solution that uses a privileged helper in userspace would likely be less appealing to incorporate into existing projects that rely on certain process-spawning semantics in Linux.
+Because of this, as solution that uses a privileged helper in userspace would likely be less appealing to incorporate into existing projects that rely on certain process-spawning semantics in GNU/Linux.

 Use user namespaces
 -------------------